 FRENCH IV COMPREHENSIVE: greater independence in the use of the language through the study of complex grammatical structures and extension of vocabulary; analysis of cultural and linguistic materials; discussion and debate.

-MANDARIN IV: extensive reading of essays, stories, and newspaper and magazine articles; discussion of current events; analytical and creative writing; participating in Chinese culture workshops and communicating with native speakers of Mandarin.
+MANDARIN IV: extensive reading of essays, stories, and newspaper and magazine articles; discussion of current events; analytical and creative writing; exploration of contemporary culture through television and other media.

-COMPREHENSIVE SPANISH III: for students who began in Class IX, continued study of grammar with an emphasis on advanced grammar structures.
-Readings include short stories, excerpts from novels and adapted versions of literary masterpieces.
+COMPREHENSIVE SPANISH III: for students who began in Class IX, continued study of grammar and, in particular, of advanced structures; readings from short stories, novels and adapted versions of literary masterpieces.

-SPANISH IV: for students who began in Class V, continued formal study of a selection of short stories, poetry and non-fiction about the history of Spain and Latin America.
-Grammar usage and literary analysis will be reinforced through writing assignments and oral communication activities.
+SPANISH IV: for students who began in Class V, continued formal study of selected short stories, poetry and nonfiction about the history of Spain and Latin America; reinforcement of grammar usage and literary analysis reinforced through writing assignments and oral communication activities.

 CLASSICS